On the joint estimation of flow fields and particle properties from Lagrangian data: Interaction of noise and inertia in flow--particle reconstruction

 \subsection{Noise and Stokes number effects}

-Lastly, we examine how measurement uncertainty and particle inertia interact to shape the joint observability of flow states and particle properties.
-Inertial tracks with different combinations of noise level and Stokes number $(N, St)$ are reconstructed.
+Lastly, we examine how measurement uncertainty and particle inertia interact in joint estimation.
+Inertial tracks are reconstructed over a range of noise levels and Stokes numbers.
 The resulting NRMSEs for velocity and pressure are shown in the 3D bar plots of \cref{fig: St flow error}.
-Both quantities follow the same trend: they are relatively insensitive to noise at low $St$ but deteriorate quickly at high $St$, where errors grow dramatically with added noise.
+Both quantities have similar effects on error, which increases with both noise levels and $St$.
+At low $St$, the reconstruction is \emph{relatively} insensitive to noise, whereas at high $St$, the errors increase rapidly with noise.
 This behavior is expected.
 To see why, we rearrange the Maxey--Riley equation \eqref{equ: Maxey-Riley} to isolate the carrier velocity,

-In this expression, terms II–IV of \eqref{equ: Maxey-Riley} are neglected owing to the large density ratio, $\rho_\mathrm{p}/\rho \sim O(10^3)$.
-At low $St$ ($\tau_\mathrm{p} \to 0$), this equation reduces to $\boldsymbol{u} = \boldsymbol{v}$: the particle velocity directly tracks the fluid velocity, so flow recovery is robust even with noise, as shown earlier in \S~\ref{sec: tracer}.
-At high $St$ ($\tau_\mathrm{p}\sim O(\tau_\eta)$), however, the acceleration term, $(\mathrm{d}\boldsymbol{v}/\mathrm{d}t - \boldsymbol{g}) \,\tau_\mathrm{p}$, becomes dominant, making $\boldsymbol{u}$ highly sensitive to errors in particle acceleration.
-Because acceleration estimates degrade quickly with noise \citep{Berk2024}, reconstruction accuracy collapses.
-In the ballistic limit ($\tau_\mathrm{p}\to \infty$), even small errors in acceleration are amplified without bound, rendering the flow effectively \textit{unobservable}: large-inertia particles carry too little imprint of the surrounding flow field to allow for accurate inference thereof.
+Here, terms II--IV of \eqref{equ: Maxey-Riley} are neglected because of the large the density ratio, $\rho_\mathrm{p}/\rho \sim O(10^3)$.
+In the low-$St$ limit, with $\tau_\mathrm{p} \to 0$, this reduces to $\boldsymbol{u} = \boldsymbol{v}$, so the particle velocity directly tracks the fluid velocity and the reconstruction remains robust, as already seen in \S~\ref{sec: tracer}.
+At high $St$, however, the acceleration term $(\mathrm{d}\boldsymbol{v}/\mathrm{d}t - \boldsymbol{g})\,\tau_\mathrm{p}$ becomes increasingly important, making $\boldsymbol{u}$ highly sensitive to errors in particle acceleration.
+Since acceleration estimates degrade rapidly with noise \citep{Berk2024a}, the reconstruction becomes much less reliable.
+In the ballistic limit, where $\tau_\mathrm{p} \to \infty$, even small acceleration errors can be amplified without bound.
+In that regime, the tracks carry too little usable imprint of the surrounding flow to permit accurate reconstruction.